The Biggest Security Mistakes Companies Make

 Secure Remote Access Tools

-When the coronavirus lockdown was first implemented, it forced hundreds of small businesses to suddenly move online, in order to try and stay afloat.
+When the coronavirus lockdown was first implemented in 2020, it forced hundreds of small businesses to suddenly move online, in order to try and stay afloat.
 This hurried change to remote working and online communication has meant that many businesses don’t have secure remote access tools in place for their workforce.

 Two-factor authentication is a security process whereby users have to provide two different authentication factors to verify their identity.
 This could be by using your password and a one-time passcode that might be sent to your phone.
 This adds another layer of security, as it is designed to make sure that you are the only person who can access your account, even if someone else knows your password.
 Two-factor authentication is easy to set up, and most email providers actively encourage you to use this, with some providers even making it mandatory for users.
 If you don’t already have this, take some time to get two-factor authentication set up and familiarise yourself and your staff with using this.
 It is a really effective way to help keep your accounts secure.
 A good place to start is by taking a look at something like the free Google Authenticator app.

 VPNs provide additional security and privacy when you are connecting to the internet and other internal corporate environments.
 They utilise end-to-end encryption, which acts as a secure wrapper around all communications.
 Using a VPN guarantees a private connection, meaning that your team can work remotely and securely without the fear of connections being compromised.
 Many companies have VPNs set up for remote working, as it allows employees to securely connect to internal services and networks.

 VPNs are vital in ensuring that your sensitive data stays private.
 Make sure that if you don’t have an existing VPN, you invest in one that is right for you and your business.

 There are a number of VPNs on the market at very affordable prices.
 Here at Ruptura Infosecurity Limited, we can set up your VPN in just minutes!
 Get in touch with us to find out more about our VPN services.